 The PCB-LCI model is exported as an ILCD model and can be imported in any LCA software which supports ILCD import.

 The PCB-composition model represents the material composition of the PCB.
 This model is interesting for recycling organizations as it permits to analyze the content of precious metals or other valuable resources present in the components.
 The model quantifies the amount of materials included in the electronic component (gold, palladium, ceramic, plastic, etc.).
-Moreover the amount of hazard materials in the specific PCB can be analyzed and specially treated.
+Moreover the amount of hazardous materials in the specific PCB can be analyzed and specially treated.
 The flow diagram of the PCB composition model is shown in Figure 55.
 The flows pictured in the figure between the PCB components and the materials are symbolic and depend on the content of the components.